Gauntlet173/f2dateminus/README.md

 # F2DateMinus

-This module adds the ability to subtract dates from one another to Flora-2.
+This module adds the ability to subtract dates and times from one another in Flora-2.

-This feature is not included in Flora-2, but is included in the commercially-available ErgoAI.

-The code is probably not efficient.
+Note that this implementation is likely less efficient than, and may not be functionally identical to the implementation in ErgoAI.

 It adds the following predicates: